 This paper presented CANaLI, a natural language QA system that combines effectiveness with simplicity.
-In fact, while achieving levels of expressive power and accuracy that advance the current state-of-the-art, exemplified by the systems discussed in Section 5, CANaLI achieves greater simplicity both at the logical and the system levels.
+In fact, while achieving levels of expressive power and accuracy that advance the current state-of-the-art, exemplified by the systems discussed in Section 6, CANaLI achieves greater simplicity both at the logical and the system levels.
 A first reason for this simplicity is the use of a CNL and a second one is the compactness of the FSA-based recognizer we designed for CANaLI.
-It is important to remark that CANaLI's CNL interface does not limit its expressive power; this is demonstrated by its performance on the QALD benchmarks [4], where all the queries in the benchmark were expressed (except for one requiring conditions on aggregates, a feature that is now being added to CANaLI).
-The generality of the approach taken was also confirmed by the fact that, besides DBpedia, CANALI worked very well on other KBs, including MusicBrainz [6] and DrugBank [7], Diseasome [8] and SIDER [9].
+It is important to remark that CANaLI's CNL interface does not limit its expressive power; this is demonstrated by its performance on the QALD benchmarks [5], where all the queries in the benchmark were expressed (except for one requiring conditions on aggregates, a feature that is now being added to CANaLI).
+The generality of the approach taken was also confirmed by the fact that, besides DBpedia, CANALI worked very well on other KBs, including MusicBrainz [7] and DrugBank [8], Diseasome [9] and SIDER [10].

 While CANaLI does not suffer from expressive power and generality issues because of its reliance on CNL, its restricted CNL syntax can produce an interface that is less user-friendly, particularly for beginners, compared to an unrestricted NL interface.
 However, the results we obtained with CANaLI are encouraging, as illustrated by the long list of testbed questions we have presented.
 Out of those many questions, the only one that required a truly stilted formulation was question VIII expressed as follows: "What is the beginning date of Statue of Liberty?".
 The source of this problem is the fact that, in English and many other languages, people refer to the "beginning date" of a building ot monument with words such as "inauguration date," "built date," or "dedication date," which denote concepts that are similar but not identical.
 This has so far discouraged us from applying the simple solution of allowing the use of synonyms in lieu of the internal names used in DBpedia.
 In fact, the current version of CANaLI only uses synonyms in a very conservative way, trying to avoid any risk of ambiguity.
 While, so far we only applied the synomym solution in very simple cases, in the future, we plan to explore a more aggressive usage of synonyms.
-We expect that this will improve usability (particularly, in application domains that employ special jargons) but still avoid ambiguities, and we can therefore remain in full compliance with CANaLI's design principles.
+We expect that this will improve usability (particularly, in application domains that employ special jargons) but still avoid ambiguities, and we can, therefore, remain in compliance with CANaLI's design principle of following the entityproperty-value of the underlying KB in the NL questions.
+Thus supporting questions such as "How old is the Statue of Liberty?" or "How large is New York?" is not part of our short term plans of CANaLI extensions, because adjectives are not directly supported in RDF and therefore more prone to ambiguities (e.g., is "large" to be interpreted in terms of population or land?).